Music of Spain: Asturias, Cantabria and Galicia

 Northwest Spain (Asturias, Galicia and Cantabria) is home to a distinct musical tradition extending back into the Middle Ages.
 The signature instrument of the region is the gaita (bagpipe).
 The gaita is often accompanied by a snare drum, called the tamboril, and is played in processional marches.
 Other instruments include the requinta, a kind of fife, as well as harps, fiddles, rebec and zanfona (hurdy-gurdy).
 The music itself runs the gamut from uptempo muiñeiras to stately marches.
 As in the Basque Country, Cantabrian music also features intricate arch and stick dances but the tabor pipe does not play as an important role as it does in Basque music.
 Traditionally, Galician music included a type of chanting song known as alalas.
 Alalas may include instrumental interludes, and were believed to have a very long history, based on legends.

-There are local festivals of which Ortigueira's Festival del Mundo Celta is especially important.
+There are local festivals of which Ortigueira's Festival Internacional do Mundo Celta is especially important.
 Drum and bagpipe couples range among the most beloved kinds of Galician music, that also includes popular bands like Milladoiro.
 Pandereteiras are traditional groups of women that play tambourines and sing - bands like Tanxugueiras are directly influenced by this tradition.
 The bagpipe virtuosos Carlos Núñez and Susana Seivane are especially popular performers.

 Asturias is also home to popular musicians such as José Ángel Hevia (bagpiper) and the group Llan de cubel.
 Circular dances using a 6/8 tambourine rhythm are a hallmark of this area.
 Vocal asturianadas show melismatic ornamentations similar to those of other parts of the Iberian Peninsula.
 There are many festivals, such as "Folixa na Primavera" (April, in Mieres), "Intercelticu d'Avilés" (Interceltic festival of Avilés, in July), as well as many "Celtic nights" in Asturias.

 Balearic Islands

 In the Balearic Islands, Xeremiers or colla de xeremiers are a traditional ensemble that consists of flabiol (a five-hole tabor pipe) and xeremias (bagpipes).
-Majorca's Maria del Mar Bonet was one of the most influential artists of nova canço, known for her political and social lyrics.
+Mallorca's Maria del Mar Bonet was one of the most influential artists of nova canço, known for her political and social lyrics.
 Tomeu Penya, Biel Majoral, Cerebros Exprimidos and Joan Bibiloni are also popular.